EllieGholami/ubuntu_setup_AtoZ/README.md

-# Step by step installation of Ubuntu 18.04
+# Ubuntu 18.04 installation and set up steps

 1. Make sure you have backup from your data